OIDC configuration for shoot clusters

 OIDC kubeconfig

 OIDC kubeconfig is stored in shoot-name.kubeconfig-oidc secret in the Shoot's Project namespace in the Garden cluster.
-Only users with owner or admin role assign within specific Project are able to retreive secrets within Project's namespace.
+Only users with owner or admin role assign within specific Project are able to retrieve secrets within Project's namespace.

 The recommended way to use OIDC kubeconfig is the kubectl plugin called kubectl oidc-login.